rrrutledge/talks/2020/OSCON/bottom-up-open-source-culture/outline.md

 # Audience

-Engineering leaders and evangelists that want to bring open source culture and methodology inside their company.
+Engineering leaders and evangelists that want to bring open source culture and practices inside their company.

 # Takeaways

 * Sustainable change to open source culture starts at the grass roots level and expands from there.
-* Management can support and make space for grass roots open source culture change, but cannot drive it.
+* Management can support and make space for grass roots open source culture change, but cannot force it.
 * Published research on the social dynamics of culture change support explain why this grass roots expansion model is effective.

 # Outline